 And if that’s not enough for you, then there’s always back-country skiing from Banff.
 This is where you strap on some skins, spend five hours hiking to the top of a mountain, only to ski back down again.
 I’ll say it now, Canadian’s are among the most adventurous people I’ve ever come across!

 However, if that doesn’t sound like your thing, don’t worry.
-There are so many winter activities to do in Banff you’ll struggle to fit them all in.
+There are so things to do in Banff in winter that you’ll struggle to fit them all in.

-Take me as an example – I am not the best skier at all (in fact, I only went for the first time last year), but I still managed a week doing hiking, ice climbing, ice skating, dog sledding, snow shoeing,snow tubing, and even a helicopter tour over the Rocky Mountains thrown in there for good measure without ever hitting the ski slopes.
+Take me as an example – I am not the best skier (in fact, I only went for the first time last year), but I still managed a week doing hiking, ice climbing, ice skating, dog sledding, snow shoeing,snow tubing, and even a helicopter tour over the Rocky Mountains thrown in there for good measure without ever hitting the ski slopes.

 So, if you’re looking for the best Banff winter activities then you’re in the right place – this really is the blog post for you so keep on reading!